Deep priors for satellite image restoration with accurate uncertainties: Related works

-While most of the methods described above only provide a single point estimate to the inverse problem, many applications, particularly in Earth observation, require an estimation of the confidence in this solution.
+While most of the methods described above only provide a single point estimate of the inverse problem, many applications, particularly in Earth observation, require an estimation of the confidence in this solution.
 To this end, several Bayesian methods enable to sample the posterior distribution $p_{X|Y}(x|y)$ of the inverse problem solution.
 Some methods yield stochastic solutions to the inverse problem, relying, for instance, on the implicit prior provided by Gaussian denoisers \cite{Kadkhodaie2021} or exploiting diffusion model properties \cite{Zhu2023}.
 Another type of method uses Markov Chain Monte Carlo (MCMC) to sample from the true posterior.
 In particular, \cite{Durmus2018} proposes to use Unadjusted Langevin Algorithm (ULA) to solve imaging inverse problems.
 Building on this, PnP-ULA \cite{Laumont2022a} approximates the log-likelihood gradient in ULA by employing a Gaussian denoiser in a PnP framework.
-Interestingly, \cite{Holden2022} attempts to combine MCMC with latent optimization methods by designing a MCMC sampling scheme in the latent space of a generative model.
+Interestingly, \cite{Holden2022} attempts to combine MCMC with latent optimization methods by designing an MCMC sampling scheme in the latent space of a generative model.
 These approaches enable to sample from the true posterior but require a lot of iterations to converge, making them hardly scalable for satellite imaging.
-In \cite{Biquard2023}, we introduced the VBLE algorithm, performing variational inference in the latent space of a compressive autoencoder.
+Alternatively, \cite{Marinescu2020,Dasgupta2024,Kothari2021,Biquard2023} propose to learn an approximate posterior distribution in the latent space of a generative model using variational inference.
+These approaches are usually much faster than other posterior sampling methods.
+In particular, in \cite{Biquard2023}, we introduced the VBLE algorithm, performing variational inference in the latent space of a compressive autoencoder.
 With negligible additional computation cost compared to the deterministic algorithm, VBLE represents a relevant alternative to MCMCs for posterior sampling.